 The answers of an individual person cannot be identified in the statistics to be published.
 The Statistics Act (280/2004) obliges Statistics Finland to treat the data as confidential.

 The data from the survey are used for compiling tourism statistics, national accounts and balance of payments, for describing development directions of tourism, as background data, learning material and research data.

-The mixed mode collection (web questionnaire and telephone interview) and the three-month reference period were introduced at the beginning of 2019.
+The mixed mode collection (web questionnaire and telephone interview) was introduced at the beginning of 2019.
+In 2019 the trips were collected from a reference period of three months.
 In 2012 to 2018, data were collected as a telephone interview about trips ending during the previous month.

 How often are data collected?